-To cut to the chic: there’s no right answer.
+To cut to the chase: there’s no right answer.
 There’s only the answer that’s right for your family, and that may even change by the week or the day.

-So we put together a list of considerations you should take into your decision-making process, based on the topics we’re hearing a wide variety of parents discuss right now.
+So we put together a list of 14 considerations you should take into your decision-making process.
+These are all based on the conversations we’re hearing from a wide variety of parents right now.

-Of course we have to start start by assessing all our options (in-school learning, distance learning, hybrid learning, homeschooling, educational pods…), but also asking some tough questions — including a bunch that you may not have considered just yet.
+Of course the first step is to assess all our options (in-school learning, distance learning, hybrid learning, homeschooling, educational pods…) but the next step is to asking ourselves some tough questions — including a bunch that you may not have considered just yet.
+Breaking it down this way really makes it easier, and we think will help make things clearer.

-So parents, if you’re struggling with this right now — or just want confirmation that your current decision is the right one (for right now) — we hope you’ll take a listen right here or on Apple Podcasts or your favorite app.
+So parents, if you’re struggling with this today — or just want confirmation that your current decision is the right one (for right now) — we hope you’ll take a listen to our discussion here or on Apple Podcasts or your favorite app.

 If you enjoy our episodes, please leave us a nice review (we are grateful!) and be sure to subscribe on Apple Podcasts (or wherever you listen) so you never miss an episode.